mirams/PyHillFit/README.md

 # dose-response-fitting
-Code to load and fit dose response curves in a Bayesian inference framework
+Code to load dose-response data and fit dose response curves in a Bayesian inference framework.

 ## Pre-requisites